reepay/reepay-woocommerce-payment/README.md

-# Billwerk+ Pay
+# Frisbii Pay

-The Billwerk+ Pay Woocommerce plugin has been made for you to use on your wordpress site.
+The Frisbii Pay Woocommerce plugin has been made for you to use on your wordpress site.
 Click below to download and install.

 Use the reepay plugin for:
 * Regular Payments